 Who is the Provost?

-Andreas C. Cangellaris is Vice Chancellor for Academic Affairs and Provost, effective January 16, 2018.
-Read more about Dr. Cangellaris.
+William Bernhard is Interim Vice Chancellor for Academic Affairs and Provost Designate, effective August 16, 2022.
+Read more about Dr. Bernhard.